Ways To Improve Your Relationship And Marriage

 The goal is to create a new habit.
 A new way of communicating with your partner that is healthy, loving, and supportive.

 It is very important to remember that old habits die hard.
-This means that you are going to struggle with using the healthy habits versus the unhealthy.
+This means that you are going to struggle with using healthy habits versus unhealthy.
 It is important for your partner to be involved in the process as they will be your support system through the good and bad.

 There will be days or occasions in which you will slip up.
 It is vital to focus on the commitment you have for your relationship and partner.

 In this step, we focus on ways in which your partner can support you during the process of releasing unhealthy habits and taking on healthier ones.
 As well as strategies to increase your ability to utilize healthy habits.
+Click here to check out an additional reading focused on positive phrases to further support your relationship.

-Common ways your partner can support you:
+Common ways your partner can support you in your relationship:

 When you slip up, your partner can be there to support you.
 Support can be displayed in any of the following ways: